-1. Newly adopted dogs – even if fully housetrained – may have an accident in your home, as they get re-adjusted to new people, and new routines.
+1. Newly adopted dogs – even if fully housetrained – may have an accident in your home, as they get re-adjusted to new people and new routines.

 2. There may have been a previous dog in the home (even from previous homeowners).
-Dogs may find a scent of pee and continue to gravitate towards that spot to mark – regardless of whether it’s their pee or another dogs.
+Dogs may find a scent of pee and continue to gravitate towards that spot to mark – regardless of whether it’s their pee or another dog.

-3. They are peeing due to being stressed or anxious, and would benefit from a training session or two.
+3. They are peeing due to being stressed or anxious and would benefit from a training session or two.

 Typically, it’s reason 1 or 2 – especially when it’s the same spot over and over.
 If it is happening in different areas in the house, the dog may be marking (re-marking) several spots within your home.
-If you are convinced it’s not marking (no dog, including yours has peed in that spot) you may want to invest in a trainer to come to your home.
+If you are convinced it’s not marking (no dog, including yours, has peed in that spot) you may want to invest in a trainer to come to your home.

 You will want to clean the popular spots in your home.
 Vinegar is the best solution to clean with, as it kills the ammonia smell in the urine.
 If it’s always in the same spot, it could mean the dog considers it a bathroom.
 If you can, pour vinegar over the spot and leave it overnight.
-You may have to scrub, soak, protect the area to ensure all the smell is gone: just be careful to not ruin your floors/rugs during the clean up process!
+You may have to scrub, soak, and protect the area to ensure all the smell is gone: just be careful to not ruin your floors/rugs during the cleanup process!
 Some stores sell cleaners that are intended for this very purpose, and you may want to invest in those instead.
 Whatever you clean with – read the bottle, as you want to avoid using products that contain ammonia.
 After cleaning, block off that area using gates, furniture, or cover it.